 - April 30- Dr. Elisabeth Rosenthal editor-in-chief of Kaiser Health News launches her new book, An American Sickness: How Healthcare Became Big Business and How You Can Take it Back, and discusses the hidden truths behind America’s healthcare system and industries with former Chief Health and Medical Editor at ABC News Richard E. Besser, M.D.

 - May 9- Best-selling author and international makeup mogul Bobbi Brown debuts her new book Bobbi Brown’s Beauty From The Inside Out and will be in conversation with Kristen Dollard, brand director and digital editor for Yoga Journal about make up, wellness and confidence.

-- May 19- Watched: A spoken word performance based upon the young adult book of the same name by Marina Budhos about modern day police surveillance in a Queens, NY Muslim community.
+- May 19- “Surveillance Theatre” a live performance piece inspired by the young adult novel “Watched” by Marina Budhos about modern day police surveillance in a Queens, NY Muslim community.
 Marina will be in conversation about the current US climate for American Muslims with Arun Venugopal, reporter for WNYC and NPR.